 (BOISE) – The Idaho Department of Education is again seeking nominations for the state’s most prestigious award for educators, CapEd Credit Union Idaho Teacher of the Year

 (BOISE) – I don’t have to be on the road constantly to get feedback from Idahoans who care deeply about education.
 Running errands like grocery shopping or going to Costco can provide me opportunities to hear from both friends and total strangers.
 People like to share opinions or offer a word of encouragement, and because my weekends are spent at home in rural Idaho, my neighbors want to be sure the “big city” doesn’t change me!

-(BOISE) – The Child Nutrition Division of the Idaho State Department of Education is seeking partners for this year’s Summer Food Service Program.
-The Summer Food Service Program provides free meals and snacks to children, ages 1-18, who live in low-income areas during the summer months.
+The Idaho Department of Education is seeking sponsors for this year’s Summer Food Service Program (SFSP).
+The SFSP provides free meals and snacks to children 18 years and younger by operating sites located in low-income areas during the summer months.

 Tribal Education Leaders from across the state have joined partners at the State Board of Education and the Idaho Department of Education in the first of twenty meetings planned to foster cross-agency coordination to improve access, opportunity and success for American Indian students in Idaho’s public school system.